Geography of Serbia: Hydrology

 Practically the entire territory (92%) of Serbia belongs to the Danube (Black Sea) drainage basin.
-Part of Kosovo (5%) belongs to the Adriatic drainage basin, chiefly via the White Drin river.
-The rest (3%) in Kosovo and southern Serbia belongs to Aegean basin, chiefly via the Vardar river.

 The Danube flows 588 km through Serbia or as a border river (with Croatia in the northwest and Romania in the southeast).
 Other chief rivers in Serbia are tributaries of the Danube including the Sava (flowing from the west), Tisa (flowing from the north), Drina (flowing from the south, forming a natural border with Bosnia and Herzegovina), and Morava.
 Only the Morava flows nearly entirely through Serbia.
 Their tributaries form a dense network of smaller rivers and creeks that cover most of the country.

 Due to its terrain, natural lakes in Serbia are sparse and small and most are located in Vojvodina, such as the glacial lake Palić and numerous oxbow lakes along rivers.
 There are, however, numerous artificial lakes, mostly due to the construction of hydroelectric dams, the biggest being Đerdap on the Danube, Perućac on the Drina, and Vlasina Lake.

 The abundance of relatively unpolluted surface water and numerous underground water sources of high quality might present opportunities for exportation and economic improvement.
 Extensive exploitation and production of bottled water has begun only recently.
 Despite the country's access to these water resources, water supply to many Serbian cities is poor due to mismanagement and a lack of adequate investment in infrastructure.
 This is complicated by water pollution (e.g., pollution in the Ibar River from Trepča zinc-lead compounds affecting Kraljevo and the presence of natural arsenic in underground waters in Zrenjanin).

 The theoretical hydroenergetic potential in Serbia is estimated to be around 17,000 GWh.
 Roughly 10,000 GWh or 60% of Serbia's hydroenergetic potential is generated by large power plants.
 The remainder could be generated in small and medium power plants (<25 MW), whose construction by the private sector may improve Serbia's economy and energy reliability.

 Serbia also has a huge geothermal potential, but it is only partially and sporadically accessed.
 Geothermal water is primarily used for balneological purposes: there are around 60 spas in Serbia, which are seen as an opportunity to improve tourism in the country.